lisp-docs/cl-language-reference/docs/chap-3/d-e-lambda-lists/_d-e-b-d-a-specifier-for-a-rest-parameter.md

 	 (list a b c rest)))
   (hello 1 2 :c 3 :d 4 :e 5 :f 6 :g 7))
 => (1 2 3 (:C 3 :D 4 :E 5 :F 6 :G 7))

+(flet ((foo (a b &rest r &key c)
+	 (list a b c r)))
+  (foo 1 2 :allow-other-keys t :c 234 :d 345 :c 11))
+=> (1 2 234 (:ALLOW-OTHER-KEYS T :C 234 :D 345 :C 11))
 ```

 Notes:

 - `&allow-other-keys` does not take in another argument like `t`, rather it's presence is all that is required.
 - `&allow-other-keys` together with `&rest` is what is allowing us to take in any arguments as long as they are in keyword value pairs.
+  - However note that `&allow-other-keys` does not actually have to be specified in the lambda list of parameters, rather it can even be supplied as an argument and the functionality will be the same.
+See the second example for this.
 - If `&key` was not specified, then we would not need `&allow-other-keys` for `&rest` to be able to take in more arguments.
 Like we see in the first set of examples.
 - It is **not possible** to both have a lambda list which defines keys (keyword value pairs) and takes in an unspecified number of arguments with `&rest` unless those arguments have corresponding keys.
 - The rest parameter includes all non required parameters which means that it includes the key parameters' arguments.
 Take a look at the example how the pair `:c 3` is both used in the list as `c` and as the first value in `rest`, that's why the resulting list includes it twice: `(1 2 3 (:C 3 ... ))`.